EgoWorld: Translating Exocentric View to Egocentric View using Rich Exocentric Observations: Introduction

-Our main contributions can be summarized as follows: \begin{itemize} \item We introduce \textit{EgoWorld}, a novel end-to-end framework that reconstructs high-fidelity egocentric views from a single exocentric image by leveraging rich multimodal cues, including projected point clouds, 3D hand poses, and textual descriptions. \item Our two-stage pipeline uniquely integrates geometric reasoning with semantic information and diffusion-based inpainting that significantly enhances hand-object interaction fidelity and semantic alignment in the synthesized egocentric images. \item We demonstrate the strong generalization capability of \textit{EgoWorld} through extensive experiments on the H2O and TACO benchmarks.
-Our approach achieves state-of-the-art performance across diverse and previously unseen scenarios (\textit{i.e.,} unseen objects, actions, scenes, and subjects). \item We show \textit{EgoWorld}'s real-world applicability with unlabeled examples, and establishe a new standard for exocentric-to-egocentric view translation. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We introduce \textit{EgoWorld}, a novel end-to-end framework that reconstructs high-fidelity egocentric views from a single exocentric image by leveraging rich multi-modal cues, including projected point clouds, 3D hand poses, and textual descriptions. \item Our two-stage pipeline uniquely integrates geometric reasoning with semantic information and diffusion-based inpainting model that significantly enhances hand-object interaction fidelity and semantic alignment for generating egocentric images. \item We demonstrate the strong generalization capability of \textit{EgoWorld} through extensive experiments on H2O, TACO, Assembly101, and Ego-Exo4D datasets.
+Our approach achieves state-of-the-art performance across diverse and previously unseen scenarios (\textit{i.e.,} unseen objects, actions, scenes, and subjects).
+Additionally, we show \textit{EgoWorld}’s real-world applicability with in-the-wild examples. \end{itemize}